 *Updated April, 2016

 While attending a conference in Athens we met with George of Visit Meteora who invited us to come and experience this spectacular site for ourselves with him as our guide.
-Less than two weeks later we boarded a train headed for Kalambaka on the plains of Thessaly and arrived at the site of Meteora.
+We are so grateful to have met George as there are so many great places to visit in Greece that we may have missed out on this magical experience.
+Less than two weeks after our meeting we boarded a train headed for Kalambaka on the plains of Thessaly and arrived at the site of Meteora.

 Loading up our packs we staggered up a steep street to find our hotel, all the while looking up in awe.
 Alsos House (our hotel) sits at the foot of one the statuesque rock formations that greeted us upon arrival.
 Formations which were created over millions of years by a combination of receding ocean water, earthquakes and erosion.
 These stone skyscrapers tower intimidatingly over the town casting a dark shadow in a reminder of how immense and powerful nature can be.

 After checking in at Alsos House we went to the Visit Meteora office located in the center of town.
 “There is a good trail right behind your hotel and if you leave now you can make it to the first monastery and back before sunset.” said George, our host.
 “Tomorrow we will hike to four of the other great Greek monasteries of Meteora.”